Oji Alexander - Executive director

 andy fritzshall - Senior project manager

-Andy Fritzshall is the former Project Manager at Project Home Again and is also a licensed Realtor with The Birdsong Realty Group.
+Andy Fritzshall is a founding member of Home by Hand, the former Project Manager at Project Home Again, and is also a licensed Realtor with The Birdsong Realty Group.
 As a member of the Project Home Again staff from 2011-2016, Andy assisted with project development, federal grant compliance, and guiding both returning and first-time homeowners to their new PHA homes.
 He also administered a city-wide demolition program using federal NSP2 funds, and performed intake and site-assessment for a home weatherization retrofitting program.

 Originally from Chicago, Andy moved to New Orleans in 2005 to attend Tulane University.
 After graduating in 2009, he served as an AmeriCorps volunteer with two New Orleans nonprofits.
 While at Rebuilding Together New Orleans, Andy rebuilt homes destroyed during Hurricane Katrina and managed volunteer groups of all ages and sizes.
 At Southeast Louisiana Legal Services he helped organize the group's response to the BP oil spill by coordinating outreach and client intake efforts.